-For more information, see Object Details.
+For more information, see About Object Details.

-FUNCTION DETAILS Hiding or unhiding one or more of the event types Click the event type in the legend immediately below the scatter plot to remove it from the graph; click it again to reinstate it.
-Adjusting the time frame of the information displayed Click the dropdown menu at the top right and select the desired time frame.
-You can select from: Last 24 Hours Last 7 Days Last 30 Days Last Year User-set custom range Printing or downloading the scatter plot as a PNG, JPEG, PDF, or SVG file Click the hamburger menu ■ and select the desired option.
+Hiding or unhiding one or more of the event types

+Click the event type in the legend immediately below the scatter plot to remove it from the graph; click it again to reinstate it.

+Adjusting the time frame of the information displayed

+Click the dropdown menu at the top right and select the desired time frame.

+- Last 24 Hours

+- Last 7 Days

+- Last 30 Days

+- Last Year

+- User-set custom range

+Printing or downloading the scatter plot as a PNG, JPEG, PDF, or SVG file

+1. Click the hamburger menu and select the desired option.

-Monthly Heatmap
+Events Heatmap

-The Monthly Heatmap table lists events that happened per adversary each month.
-Shading of the monthly totals is used to allow you to quickly scan for patterns in the events and to quickly detect events with higher monthly counts.
+The Events Heatmap table lists events by adversary.
+Shading of the totals is used to allow you to quickly scan for patterns in the events and to quickly detect events with higher counts.